symfony/symfony-docs/reference/twig_reference.rst

     **type**: ``string``

 Returns the relative path from the passed absolute URL.
-For example, assume you're on the following page in your app:
+For example, assume you are on the following page in your app:
 ``http://example.com/products/hover-board``.

 .. code-block:: twig